-Background: Being overweight should be taken seriously.
+Background Being overweight should be taken seriously.
 As your weight increases, the heart has to work harder and the risk of heart disease increases.
 Being overweight also increases the risk of other diseases such as diabetes and high blood pressure.

-The correct weight for a tall person is greater than for a shorter person.
+People come in all sizes; the correct weight for a tall person is greater than for a shorter person.
 You therefore need to know whether you are the correct weight for your height.
 Your Body Mass Index (BMI) gives you this information.
-If your BMI is between 18.5 and 25, you are the correct weight for your height.
+If your BMI is between 18.5 and 25 you are the correct weight for your height.

-Action: If you are overweight, you may want to discuss weight reduction strategies with your GP.
+Action If you are overweight, you may want to discuss weight reduction strategies with your GP.